lana-k/sqliteviz/How-to-migrate-to-sqliteviz-dot-com.md

 - Right click on sqliteviz icon
 - Choose `Remove from Chrome`

-## Step 3: import inquires
+## Step 3: import inquiries

 - Go to [https://sqliteviz.com/app/#/workspace](https://sqliteviz.com/app/#/workspace)
 - Click `Inquiries` in the main top menu
 - Click `Import`
-- Choose the file where you exported your inquires
+- Choose the file where you exported your inquiries